On to: Culture Stuff | Glossary | Music Stuff | Psychopathy | Introduction | Short Story

 A good example of a gestalt is mind emerging from the brain.
 Nature, informed by the genetic history of the organism (in the form of genes and chromosomes), assembles the various parts of the brain, the interconnecting neuronal tracts, adds biochemistry, etc, etc, and conscious mind occurs out of the arrangement.
 Another example might be the emergence, or manifestation, of the human personality from the person's physical presence.
 In my opinion, the personality has both mental (ie, cognition) and physical properties (ie, muscular and glandular activity), although mentality has an ultimately physical source, too.
 [Subject Note: I consider a person's entire mental existence a gestalt generated by the physical brain.
 Even though your mind can travel instantaneously to distant galaxies, it does have a stable, physical location - between your ears!
 That is, while you're alive, at least.
 After you die, though, all bets are off.
 Then the essence of the mind can exist everywhere simultaneously.]

 Just imagine, zillions of small electrochemical reactions occurring together and in tandem, adding up to create a conscious person; getting things accomplished through organized human behavior.
-The resulting whole person's attitudes of energy application (to the physical, social and spiritual worlds) are then embodied in the personality.
+The resulting whole person's attitudes of energy application (to the physical, social and spiritual arenas) are then embodied in the personality.
 [Author Note: "Zillions" is a child's word.
 It represents a number larger than any you're already familiar with.
 You gotta keep a child-like sense of wonder when you write about stuff like this! ...and, no. I'm not yet satisfied with this glossary item; still too awkward.]

-gravity - when used in the context of syntheory, this can refer to the weight of something, or the amount of emotional and/or psychic energy bound up in a memcon.
+gravity - when used in the context of syntheory, this can refer to either the weight of something, or the amount of emotional and/or psychic energy bound up in a memcon.
 An event's spin adds a qualitative aspect to the memcon's property of gravity.
 If someone is very interested in something, he or she will "gravitate" toward that thought, object or activity.
 For specifics, consider the continuüm-threshold effect - a glossary item I still need to write.

 Yet, as Rees (1997, p.
 199) points out: "Gravity can be suppressed, however massive these constructions are, by making them distended enough."
 When brought to bear on humans, this statement refers to procrastination and "spacing out" [Slang].